The Orange County office market remains stable, supported by strong fundamentals and optimism regarding the local and national economies

-Additionally, tenants that relocated from Class B to Class A buildings from 2012 to 2014 are experiencing sticker shock as they evaluate renewal and relocation alternatives amidst the Orange County office market’s rapidly rising lease rates.
+Additionally, tenants that relocated from Class B to Class A buildings from 2012 to 2014 are experiencing sticker shock as they evaluate renewal and relocation alternatives amidst the Orange County office market and its rapidly rising lease rates.

 To extract maximum operational value from rising occupancy costs, business owners are taking an even closer look at how building quality, workspace design and access to amenities impact their brand identity and ability to attract and retain top talent.